 It is the Board's practice to have all fiscal notes that have a cost to the plan audited by an outside actuary.
-The Board has engaged the firm of Bartel & Associates to conduct this audit.
+The Board engaged the firm of Bartel & Associates to conduct this audit.
 Bartel & Associates has conducted similar fiscal note audits for the Board in the past.
-The Board will be presented with the auditing actuary's findings at the July 24, 2019 board meeting.